 Thu, Apr 17, 2014, 6–7:30 pm

-About the Artist
+About the Artist and Guest Speakers

-This program is made possible by the Kristina Barr Lectures, which were established through a generous gift by The Barr Fund to the Chicago Contemporary Campaign.
+This program is made possible by the Kristina Barr Lectures, which were established through a generous gift by the Barr Fund to the Chicago Contemporary Campaign.